$OIDC^2$: Open Identity Certification with OpenID Connect: Introduction

-While most OPs have a rather superficial identity verification process for their accounts, some practice a more thorough verification.
-In particular, new players such as banks and government institutions that perform rigorous identity verification for their accounts are becoming OPs.
-With OIDC², unknown users can be reliably authenticated if they have an OIDC account at a trusted OP.
+\jp{Although} most \acp{op} have a rather superficial identity verification process for their accounts, some practice a more thorough verification.
+In particular, new players such as banks and government institutions that perform rigorous identity verification for their accounts are becoming \acp{op}.
+With \ac{oidc²}, unknown users can be reliably authenticated if they have an \ac{oidc} account at a trusted \ac{op}.
 Some services already provide strong user authentication, but these methods are difficult to use.
-Many instant messaging services support the exchange of public keys between users when they meet in person.
-Public key infrastructures (PKIs) require certificate management by users and reliable revocation list checking.
-PGP or S/MIME have long been proposed for email authentication, but are rarely used \cite{Stransky2022}.
-Self-Sovereign Identity (SSI) technology is currently emerging and solves this problem with device-specific long-term keys in a wallet app.
-However, this requires not only revocation mechanisms, but also recovery mechanisms in case the phone with the wallet app is lost or stolen.
-OIDC² provides a more user-friendly alternative for end-to-end authentication.
-The ICT is short-lived, eliminating the need for cumbersome key revocation mechanisms, which improves security.
-OIDC² avoids complex key management across devices by simply requesting a new ICT from the OP whenever needed.
-Using trusted OPs that verify the identity of their users also eliminates the need for face-to-face key exchange.
-Thus, a trusted OP can be compared with a trusted certification authority in a PKI or a trusted issuer in the SSI context.
-However, OIDC² is only a lightweight extension for end-to-end authentication with existing OIDC accounts.
-It is not intended to replace PKIs or SSIs.
+Many \ac{im} services support the exchange of public keys between users when they meet in person. \acp{pki} require certificate management by users and reliable revocation list checking. \ac{pgp} or \ac{smime} have long been proposed for email authentication, but are rarely used \cite{Stransky2022}. \ac{ssi} technology is currently emerging and solves this problem with device-specific long-term keys in a wallet app.
+However, this requires not only revocation mechanisms, but also recovery mechanisms in case the phone with the wallet app is lost or stolen. \ac{oidc²} provides a more user-friendly alternative for \ac{e2e} authentication.
+The \ac{ict} is short-lived, eliminating the need for cumbersome key revocation mechanisms, which improves security. \ac{oidc²} avoids complex key management across devices by simply requesting a new \ac{ict} from the \ac{op} whenever needed.
+Using trusted \acp{op} that verify the identity of their users also eliminates the need for face-to-face key exchange.
+Thus, a trusted \ac{op} can be compared with a trusted certification authority in a \ac{pki} or a trusted issuer in the \ac{ssi} context.
+However, \ac{oidc²} is only a lightweight extension for \ac{e2e} authentication with existing \ac{oidc} accounts.
+It is not intended to replace \jp{X.509} \acp{pki} or \acp{ssi}.